Let's Talk About Fun Things to do in Tempe - One of the Top Arizona Getaways

 Without further adieu, I’m talking about the Tempe Mission Palms , a hotel which not only met but surpassed my expectations by a longshot.
 I mean, I had my own boardroom, so that helped, but whatever room you're in, it's just a nice place to be.

-Feel free to take a peak at Tempe properties, but just note that I will get a small percentage of any booking as an affiliate sale.
+Feel free to take a peek at Tempe properties, but just note that I will get a small percentage of any booking as an affiliate sale.
 It's of no extra cost to you, and keeps the lights on at travelingmitch!

 Take a Stroll Through the ASU Campus, and Acquaint Yourself With the Culture